jez/blog/source/_posts/2018-04-18-js-union-types-opt.markdown

 `switch` statement at a time. 😅 Union types in Flow are a powerful way to use types to guarantee correctness.
 But to get the most out of union types, **only[^only] ever access them** through a `switch` statement.
+Every time you use a union type without an exhaustive switch statement, you make it harder for Flow to tell you where you've missing something.

 [^only]: "Only ever" is a very strong statement.
 Please use your best judgement.
 But know that if you're not using a `switch`, you're trading off the burden of exhaustiveness & correctness from the type checker to the programmer!